NaveenSanjaya/DigitalCommDesign/Transiver/Video Streaming/README.md

 ## Overview

 This section of the project focuses on video streaming using GNU Radio with QPSK modulation.
-The transmitter captures video from a camera, encodes it, and transmits it over the air.
-The receiver decodes the received signal and plays the video.
+The transmitter captures video feed from a webcam using VLC, saves it to a file, and repeatedly reads the file using a custom Python block for transmission.
+The receiver decodes the received signal and directs the video feed to VLC via a UDP sink block for playback.

 ## Transmitter Configurations for VLC